Imran Khan warned against visiting Peshawar ahead of local elections - ExBulletin

 The ECP had set December 19 and January 16 as the dates for the first and second phases of local elections in the province.

-“After the publication of the calendar of elections, the President, the Prime Minister, the Governor, the President, the Vice-president of any assembly President and Vice-president of the Senate, the federal and provincial ministers, the advisers of the Prime Minister or of the Prime Minister or any other public office holder will not visit any local council area to announce a development project or to solicit or campaign for a candidate, ”the ECP said in its letter.
+“After the publication of the calendar of elections, the president, the prime minister, the governor, the president, the vice-president of any assembly the president and the vice-president of the Senate, the federal and provincial ministers, the advisers of the prime minister or the prime minister or other public office holder will not visit any local council area to announce a development project or to solicit or campaign for a candidate, ”the ECP said in its letter.

-The ECP advised the Pakistani prime minister not to violate any provision of the code of conduct and instructions issued by the electoral commission, warning that “judicial proceedings under Articles 233 (code of conduct) and 234 (monitoring of electoral campaigns) ) elections The law of 2017 will be brought against you ”.
+The ECP advised the Pakistani prime minister not to violate any provision of the code of conduct and instructions issued by the electoral commission, warning that “judicial proceedings under Articles 233 (code of conduct) and 234 (monitoring of electoral campaigns) ) of the elections The law of 2017 will be engaged against you “.

 Meanwhile, the special assistant to the KP chief information minister, Kamran Khan Bangash, said the prime minister’s visit to Peshawar was “purely official”.